mccc28/itelective3-web/README.md

 </p>

 ## Project Description
 The Computer Studies Cluster is proposing a system that could hold data records of students' exam grades scaling from freshmen to seniors.

+## Possible Sub-system